api2cart/ruby-sdk/docs/CustomerApi.md

 api_instance = OpenapiClient::CustomerApi.new
 opts = {
-  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
-  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
+  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  ids: '24,25', # String | Retrieves customers specified by ids
-  modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
+  since_id: '56', # String | Retrieve entities starting from the specified id.
-  modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
-  params: 'id,email', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  response_fields: '{result{customer}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'id,email', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+  customer_list_id: 'exampleListId', # String | The numeric ID of the customer list in Demandware.
   group_id: '3', # String | Customer group_id
   store_id: '1', # String | Retrieves customers specified by store id
-  customer_list_id: 'exampleListId', # String | The numeric ID of the customer list in Demandware.
   avail: false, # Boolean | Defines category's visibility status
   find_value: 'mail@gmail.com', # String | Entity search that is specified by some value
   find_where: 'email', # String | Customer search that is specified by field
+  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
+  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
+  modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
+  modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
   sort_by: 'value_id', # String | Set field to sort by
   sort_direction: 'asc', # String | Set sorting direction
-  ids: '24,25', # String | Retrieves customers specified by ids
-  since_id: '56' # String | Retrieve entities starting from the specified id.
+  response_fields: '{result{customer}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  params: 'id,email', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'id,email' # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
 }

 begin